Henry Roe Cloud: Career

 In a dissertation by a Purdue University scholar, Cloud's significance is described "as a reformer, an educator, and Indian Service official.
 As a prominent Indian figure of the 1920s and 1930s, Cloud's life demonstrates how and to what extent Indians were able to influence federal Indian policy.
 His life also provides a window into the close ties between progressive ideas and the evangelical Protestant Christianity that prompted and guided many of the reform efforts in the first decades of the twentieth century.
 Cloud's work also shows him to be capable of moving beyond this Progressive Era paradigm of assimilation and embracing new currents of reform such as the push for cultural pluralism."

 His career with the Office of Indian Affairs and the Brookings Institution focused on the efforts to establish modern schools for Native American youth.
 He became superintendent of the Haskell Institute, now known as Haskell Indian Nations University, in Lawrence, Kansas, in 1933.
+During his tenure, he began the transition of then Haskell Institute from one of: "...militaristic assimilation to one of re-organization, and finally to the emergence of an Indigenous voice."